How to Self-Publish a Children’s Paperback Book

 If you have an idea for a story that's simple, but with a trace of influential content for learning, you might have something that serves the purpose.

 The next step is to put it all together as a physical book.
-It doesn’t need to be long since it’s meant for a young reader.
-If the result is 20 or 30 pages, that works just fine.
+It doesn’t need to be long since it’s intended for a young reader.
+It works just fine if it’s only 20 or 30 pages.

 Self Publishing and Order Fulfillment

 I’ll show you how to create and self-publish your own paperback book for Children with Amazon’s Kindle Direct Publishing (KDP) platform.1

 After you’re done, Amazon will list your book for sale on their site.
 They will also print and ship when people order.
 Your royalty for the sales will be deposited into your designated bank account, or you can have them mail you a check.